cocreature/purelyfunctional-blog/posts/2017-05-30-haskell-binding-c++-template.md

 title: Haskell bindings for template-heavy C++ code
 ---

-This post decribes a technique for writing Haskell bindings (similar tracks apply to other languages) to template-heavy C++ code when the template instantiations that should be exposed are not statically known.
-I am going to assume some rudamentary knowledge of C++ templates and the Haskell C FFI.
+This post describes a technique for writing Haskell bindings (similar tricks apply to other languages) to template-heavy C++ code when the template instantiations that should be exposed are not statically known.
+I am going to assume some rudimentary knowledge of C++ templates and the Haskell C FFI.

 I originally faced this problem when trying to make the bindings to ORC JIT in [llvm-hs](https://github.com/llvm-hs/llvm-hs) more flexible, so the examples used in this post will be based on the API of ORC JIT.
-The ORC JIT API is composed of various compile layers which are responsible for compiling LLVM modules to object files (The examples below call this method `compileModule`).
-There are base layers which just compile modules directly but more importantly (for this post), there are layers that wrap other layers and apply some sort of transformation before passing the modified module to the wrapped layer.
+However, the solution is not tied to ORC JIT or LLVM and can be applied when writing bindings to other libraries.
+The ORC JIT API is composed of various compile layers which are responsible for compiling LLVM modules to object files (The examples below call the method responsible for this `compileModule`).
+There are base layers which just compile modules directly but more importantly (for this post), there are layers that wrap other layers and apply some sort of transformation before passing the modified module to the underlying layer.
 Ignoring all the irrelevant details, we can imagine that the C++-API for this looks as follows:

 ```language-cpp
 class Module;